hanyaonian/m-logger/README.md

   - `console`: An object implementing `IConsole` interface with `log`, `info`, `warn`, `error` methods.
 Use this to integrate with other logging services.
   - `prepend`: A function that receives `LogEvent` and returns a string to prepend to each log message.
-  - `formatData`: A function that receives the log data array and returns a formatted array.
+  - `formatData`: A function that receives receives `LogEvent` and returns a formatted array (logging info).

 ## Development